-The Complainant listed 12 points in his grounds for appeal, but during the hearing spoke specifically to the following issues:
+The Complainant listed 10 points in his grounds for appeal, but during the hearing spoke specifically to the following issues:

-- The assessment regression model method used by the Respondent, failed to properly stratify or group sales industrial property, included sales that have not been appropriately adjusted to reflect market conditions, and included sales that should not have been included and is therefore incorrect and does not accurately reflect the market value for assessment purposes of the subject property. - The aggregate assessment per square foot applied is inequitable with the assessments of other similar and competing properties. - 3) The subject property recently sold and in the 2010 assessment does not reflect the time adjusted sale price for the subject property.
+- The assessment regression model method used by the Respondent, failed to properly stratify or group sales industrial property, included sales that have not been appropriately adjusted to reflect market conditions, and included sales that should not have been included and is therefore incorrect and does not accurately reflect the market value for assessment purposes of the subject property. - 2) The aggregate assessment per square foot applied is inequitable with the assessments and sales of other similar and competing properties.